rsnel/mpfaudioutils/README.md

 Examples
 --------

-coffee.mpf prints COFFEE on the display, and waits for the user to press GO, if that happens the MONITOR is entered through RST 30h.
+`coffee.mpf` prints `COFFEE` on the display, and waits for the user to press `GO`, if that happens the monitor is entered through `RST 30h`.